MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/index.md

 ## Immersion Experiences (Customer facing)

-### <a href="https://microsoftlearning.github.io/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/index_1.html" target="_blank">MS-4008: Microsoft 365 Copilot Interactive Experience (US Gov - Licensed):</a>
+### <a href="https://microsoftlearning.github.io/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/index_1.html" target="_blank">MS-4008: Microsoft 365 Copilot Immersion Experience (US Gov - Licensed):</a>

-In this interactive experience, you'll get inspired and use Microsoft 365 Copilot to streamline tasks such as research, drafting documents, drafting emails, and more.
+In this immersion experience, you'll get inspired and use Microsoft 365 Copilot to streamline tasks such as research, drafting documents, drafting emails, and more.

 You'll perform four tasks: